vacu9708/Tools-etc/To-do list with authentification/README.md

 ## My opinion
 MongoDB was used like an SQL database where data is connected by the JOIN clause.
-I think this is ineffective and it would be better for the **user** collection to have to-do list as an array without a separate to-do collection.
+I think this is ineffective and it would be better for the **user** collection to have a to-do list in the document without a separate to-do collection.